patelkunal/jekyll-poc/README.md

 This is developed using copilot extensively.

 ## Pre-requisites for local development
 Note: This is not mandatory step for regular activities.
 Only if you aim to run this site locally and see its working in your local machine.
 It is observed that windows is not preferred environment for Jekyll so preferrably use any Unix/Linux based systems or use WSL.
+[Feel free to try this docs](https://jekyllrb.com/docs/installation/windows/).

 Assuming, WSL's Ubuntu environment is used
 1. Update apt index